RSE-Sheffield/git-github-zero-to-hero/content/03-collaborative_github_basics/08-make-pull-request.en.md

 #### Initiate a new pull request

-GitHub is already flagging the fact that your **fork is ahead of the `master` branch** in the upstream repository and a **button to make a new pull request** with your changes is visible above that flag.
+GitHub is already flagging the fact that your **fork is ahead of the `master` branch** in the upstream repository and a **button to contribute your changes** is visible alongside that flag.

 To initiate a pull request (PR) **click `Contribute`** and then **click `Open pull request`**.